danisimon055/Neuroz/README.md

 #### Run

-bash
-# Simply open the HTML file with any browser:
+Simply open the HTML file with any browser: start index.html
-start index.html